schollz/_core/docs/content/effects/lower.md

 +++

-Lower will activate a low pass filter that go from the current filter to a lower frequency.
+The Lower effect activates a low pass filter, progressively filtering out high frequencies to emphasize lower tones, with controls for duration and depth of the transition.